gaurav0401/E-Commerce-Web-Application-Using-PHP-and-MySQL/README.md

 ## E-commerce-Web-Application-Using-PHP-and-MySQL

-This is an  e-commerce website project using PHP and MySQL where customers can buy products from sellers.
+This is an  e-commerce web project using PHP and MySQL where customers can buy products from sellers.

 Homepage contains two sections one for Customers and a Second for Seller.